 You can pop into Toon’s any day of the week.
 It’s a few blocks northeast away from Wrigley, so it shouldn’t get the crazy overflow.
 It’s ideal for hanging and a quick bite of solid bar food - keep an eye out for their summer crawfish boils.

-Nisei is Wrigleyville’s oldest tavern (it opened in 1951).
-It’s a dive bar holdout it a neighborhood The only thing you’ll find here is booze and beer nuts.
+Nisei is Wrigleyville’s oldest tavern (it opened in 1951), and it’s a dive bar holdout in a neighborhood primarily full of sports bars.
+The only things you’ll find here are booze and beer nuts.

 The Gingerman Tavern is the opposite of what you probably associate with Wrigleyville.
 No Cubs, no sports, and no Wagon Wheel sing-a-longs.
 Just a quality selection of microbrews and a few pool tables, and it’s always a good idea when you want to ditch the crowds.